astuyve/aws-lambda-cron/README.md

 ## Initialize

-The easiest way to start using the graphql component is by initializing the `graphql-starter` template.
+The easiest way to start using the lambda-cron component is by initializing the `lambda-cron` template.
 Just run this command:

 ```
-serverless init graphql-starter
+serverless init lambda-cron
-cd graphql-starter
+cd lambda-cron
 ```

-This will also run `npm install` for you, and create an empty `.env` file.
+This will create an empty `.env` file.
 Open that `.env` file and add your AWS credentials

 ```
 # .env